RupertKupferbart/odin-recipes/README.md

 # odin-recipes
-This is a practice website for The Odin Project
+This is a practice website for The Odin Project.
+I am practicing HTML and GIT-pushes.